jacoblindev/ai-pair-dev/rules/generate-tasks.md

 Example sub-task shape:

 - [ ] Implement Domain Policy A
-  - Acceptance: Public behavior covered by tests; boundaries respected per `ARCH.md`; ADR updated if a new runtime dep is introduced.
+  - Acceptance: Public behavior covered by tests; boundaries respected per latest ARCH; ADR updated if a new runtime dep is introduced.
   - Notes: Any ADR or trade-offs captured.

 ---

 ## Output of this step

-- A task list with parents (including 0.0 Scaffolding and X.0 Align & Prune Tests) and scoped sub-tasks ready for `/rules/process-task-list.md`.
+- A task list under `docs/tasks/<feature-slug>/vN/tasks.md` with parents (including 0.0 Scaffolding and X.0 Align & Prune Tests) and scoped sub-tasks ready for `/rules/process-task-list.md`.
-- Traceability notes linking parents/sub-tasks to sections in the PRD and `ARCH.md`.
+- Traceability notes linking parents/sub-tasks to sections in the PRD (`docs/prd/<feature-slug>/vN/prd.md`) and ARCH (`docs/architecture/ARCH-vN.md`).